gocraft/web/README.md

 If you'd like me to link to your middleware, let me know with a pull request to this README.

+## gocraft

+gocraft offers a toolkit for building web apps.
+Currently these packages are available:

+* [gocraft/web](https://github.com/gocraft/web) - Go Router + Middleware.
+Your Contexts.
+* [gocraft/dbr](https://github.com/gocraft/dbr) - Additions to Go's database/sql for super fast performance and convenience.
+* [gocraft/health](https://github.com/gocraft/health) -  Instrument your web apps with logging and metrics.

+These packages were developed by the [engineering team](https://eng.uservoice.com) at [UserVoice](https://www.uservoice.com) and currently power much of its infrastructure and tech stack.

 ## Thanks & Authors
 I use code/got inspiration from these excellent libraries:
 *  [Revel](https://github.com/robfig/revel) - pathtree routing.